Vietnam.vn - Nền tảng quảng bá Việt Nam

 son-ngu-20250707-215509-0000.jpg

-After a long journey from Lao Cai ward, through winding sections, we arrived at Mr. Luu Van Quang's cold water fish farm, Ngai Cho village, Den Sang commune.
+After a long journey from Lao Cai ward, through winding roads, we arrived at Mr. Luu Van Quang's cold water fish farm in Ngai Cho village, Den Sang commune.

 Here, Mr. Quang mainly raises sturgeon.
 It is the middle of a hot summer day but the weather here is as cool as early winter.
 The sound of water flowing from the taps into the tanks is loud all day and night.

 Mr. Quang is a native of the lowlands who came to Bat Xat to start a business.
-Once when he set foot in Den Sang, he saw the cool climate, with four seasons in a day.
+One time when he set foot in Den Sang, he saw the cool climate, with four seasons in a day.
 Mr. Quang suddenly had the idea of exploiting this potential to raise cold-water fish.
-And then in 2011, from the land full of rocks and gravel, Mr. Quang leveled and built a cold-water fish farm with 6 experimental tanks.
+And then in 2011, from the land full of gravel and rocks, Mr. Quang leveled and built a cold-water fish farm with six experimental tanks.

 Den Sang is a difficult highland area with inconvenient transportation.
-He determined that investing in cold-water fish farming would require a large investment, but he still decided to do it.
-While farming, he learned from experience, and with profit, he continued to invest in building tanks and producing fish fry.
+He determined that investing in cold water fish farming would require a large investment, but he still decided to do it.
+While farming, he gained experience and made a profit, so he continued to invest in building tanks and producing fish fry.

 Up to now, Mr. Quang's farm has 40 tanks with 3,000m2 of water surface.
 Cold water fish farming requires a large investment but also has many risks.
 To be successful, one must be persistent.
 If one fish crop is successful, one can achieve a dream income.